Ultimate Guide to Potassium in Food

 The green leaves of the beetroot plant are edible and have more potent nutrients than the actual beet.

 Greens are full of vitamins like Vitamin C to keep your immune system healthy and strong.
-The naturally occurring Vitamin C also assists in skin, bone, hair and teeth.
+The naturally occurring Vitamin C also assists in constipation, skin, bone, hair and teeth.

 Greens also help with eye and vision because of the high amounts of Vitamin A. Lastly, they are full of fibre, Vitamin K2, iron, copper and manganese.